Contact Us

 3. Soak the skin in hot (but not scalding) water until the pain eases.

 Every year, roughly 2,000 people suffer injuries from stingrays in oceans and freshwater rivers.
 The sting comes from sharp spines on the ray’s tail that cut your skin and create an open wound that can become infected from bacteria in the water.
-Stingrays also release venom, which causes severe pain that peaks in about 90 minutes but can last as long as days or even weeks.
-Similar to stings from other animals, it can lead to anaphylaxis if someone is allergic.
+Stingrays also release venom, which causes severe pain that peaks in about 90 minutes, but can last as long as days or even weeks.
+Similar to stings from other insects and animals, it can lead to anaphylaxis if someone is allergic.

 What to do if you get stung by a stingray